Shared Memory & Docker

 Many desktop applications (for example, Slack, Firefox, RStudio, Thunderbird and DBeaver) use shared memory.
 Some applications (like Firefox) use multiple segments of shared memory.

 Now it stands to reason that if these applications are using shared memory on my desktop then they will probably want to use it in a Docker container too.
-So we need to ensure that there is shared memory available in a container.
+We need to ensure that there is shared memory available in a container.

 What about Docker?